xproot/95-KEYGEN-JS/README.md

 ## Usage
 `generateMsSerial(ver);`
-Where ver can be "oem" or anything else (anything else will be interpreted as a retail serial). once ran, it will return a serial.
+Where ver can be "oem", "11", or anything else (anything else will be interpreted as a retail serial). once ran, it will return a serial.

 ## Quickly install it in your website